loli067/bedit/README.md

 ```
 ## Note
 ```
-Remember to type in .img in the choose img name option
+Remember to type in .img
 ```
 ```
 The unpacked boot image will be saved in a directory called unpacked_boot_image.